 There is another side to all this too.
 Just as John Lane in old age was unable to see the direction in which publishing had to go, so Allen also, in so far as his worries about a successor preoccupied him, was ignoring the bleak new facts of economic life.
 Penguin had simply grown too big to remain in the control of some ‘inner circle’.
 The intimacy of those editorial-meetings-cum-drinking-sessions in ‘The Barcelona’, the plucky little one-man-show of company legend, which had taken on the sleepy giants of the book-world and won – in short, the things he had enjoyed most about publishing – these could not really be passed on intact in the age of corporate takeovers.

 From the late fifties onwards the people he had started out with were beginning to retire, others were running the offices in Australia or America.
 The new men were not of his own generation and for all their dedication and talent he felt this keenly.
 Penguin was no longer the only name in paperbacks.
 Television too was a new rival, to the book-format itself.
-The firm continued to flourish but increasingly he complained of missing something
+The firm continued to flourish but increasingly he complained of missing something in his work.

 It is ironic in some ways that the Lady Chatterley trial, along with the Beatles’ first LP, quickly came to symbolise the new liberal spirit of the sixties.
 Ironic because it was not really a spirit Allen felt at ease with.
 He realised only quite late how explosive the novel’s publication might be (see Jeremy Lewis, Penguin Special p.315.)
 The cultural and political dispute of which Lawrence’s book was a part had been rumbling on for decades.
 More than thirty years after it was written in Italy and brought out in a small edition in Florence, the novel’s frank, serious treatment of sexual love and class barriers was still perceived as threatening in the writer’s homeland.
 D.H.
 Lawrence might have been dead for more than two decades but this trial would dramatise publicly as never before the conflicts which had haunted him as he travelled the world.